Advocacy

 Triennial Review

-The CWA requires states to review their surface water quality standards every three years.
-FDEP initiated its review last summer and held several workshops on draft revisions.
-FSA submitted initial comments on the proposed revisions to FDEP in November 2019 and additional comments on cyanotoxin standards on August 11, 2020.
-As a part of the review process, FDEP has recently released a Draft document on implementation of the Turbidity Criterion for Coral Reefs.
-As with many other initiatives, the COVID-19 pandemic caused a delay in the progress of the review process.
-See updates here.
+The CWA requires states to review their surface water quality standards (WQS) every three years.
+In 2019,FDEP initiated a review which included several workshops and the opportunity to comment on proposed revisions.
+FSA submitted comments on the proposed revisions to FDEP in November 2019 and additional comments on cyanotoxin standards on August 2020.
+As a part of the review process, FDEP released a draft document on implementation of the Turbidity Criterion for Coral Reefs.

 Waterbody Reclassification